omzer/covid-19-tracker-APP/README.md

 # covidtracker

-Keep track of COVID-19 cases world wide
+Keep track of COVID-19 cases in Palestine

 ## Getting Started